-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage.
-Contact Plan for access to these covered services • The calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
+- The calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
 The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies. • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We added notes throughout this brochure to show when the calendar year deductible applies. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below.
-Be sure to read Section 4, Your costs for covered sharing works.
-Also read Section 9 about coordin Medicare. services , for valuable information about how cost- nating benefits with other coverage, including with Benefit Description You Pay Note: The calendar year deductible applies to certain St throughout this brochure to show whe tandard Option benefits in this Section.
-We added n the calendar year deductible applies. l notes S Accidental injury benefit We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

+Deficite Description 10u l ay Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
+We added notes throughout this brochure to show when the calendar year deductible applies.
+Accidental injury benefit We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury (not chewing or biting).
-20% after deductible Not covered: All charges • Implants, bridges, crowns and root canals even if necessitated by or related to trauma to sound natural teeth Dental benefits
+20% after deductible Not covered: All charges • Implants, bridges, crowns and root canals even if necessitated by or related to trauma to sound natural teeth